soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 tags: career
 ---

 A few times a year, folks reach out asking how I got into the games industry, and advice for how they might get in too.
 I used to schedule an hour to relate my story, chat, and field questions, but as a soon-to-be mom of 3, I don't have the wherewithal to do it anymore.
-(Note: It was never just the one hour; I'd spend a lot of time and energy thinking about the person and how I might help them.)

-Here's my story--it's a mix of being hugely curious, highly detail-oriented, and hardworking.
-And equally important: timing and luck.
+Here's my story--for the most part, I got in through luck, timing, and by being curious, highly detail-oriented, self-motivated, and hardworking.

-**Who's this for**: I'm writing this based on these assumptions about you:
+**Who this is for**: I'm writing this based on these assumptions about you:
 1. You landed here through my [LinkedIn](http://linkedin.com/in/soyoahn)), since I've hidden this site from search.
 2. You aren't an artist/designer/content creator (none of this info will apply to you--I think those roles are entirely portfolio-based).
 3. You probably come from a tech or otherwise non-entertaintment/games industry background (so, this isn't your first rodeo in games--there's nothing I can say that you don't already know)
 4. You are coming from a somewhat general role (like management, technical writing) and not from a highly specialized role (like Accounts Payable, Tax Analyst)--I assume those latter roles are purely hired based on critical thinking skills, craft experience/complexity/expertise, and little else.

 **Holy shit, there are a lot of words here--what will I get out of this?**:
 Possibly ✨nothing✨!
 In my 1-hour calls, I usually listen to your story and give you advice on what to do next.
-It's different every time, but it's obviously advice that I extrapolate based on my own life's journey and experience.
+It's different every time, but it's advice that I extrapolate based on my own life's journey and experience.
 So what I've done here is write a tiny professional memoir so you can see that there's nothing special or magical about the process--it's just hard work, passion, care, and applying.
-I hope you'll find something insightful in this wall of text.

-**Remember**: This is just one person's take.
+**Remember**: This is just one person's perspective.
 This doesn't represent my employer's views nor anyone else's views at the company.
-Also I'm dealing with quite the pregnancy brain fog and can barely string words together--bear with me.
-This is going to be a slow meander through my thinking in real time, as I try to recall details that might be insightful to you in any way.
-This was quite a slog to write and I apologize if it's quite the slog to read. :-/
+Also, I'm dealing with quite the pregnancy brain fog so you'll need to bear with me on this slow meander though memory lane.

 ## First, here's what I love about working in games